 He used to be on Adam-12. –Martin Milner? –Yeah.

 See previous note on Martin Milner.

-Regis Francis Xavier Philbin is a media gadfly best known for hosting Live with Regis & (someone) since 1988 when the show went national from its LA roots.
+Regis Francis Xavier Philbin (1931-2020) was a media gadfly best known for hosting Live with Regis & (someone) from 1988 when the show went national from its LA roots, to 2011.
 Philbin began in the television business when the business itself was still young.
 In 1999, Philbin hosted the primetime debut of the game show Who Wants to Be a Millionaire?
-According to the folks at Guinness Book of World Records, Philbin has logged the most hours on television of anyone ever (16,100 by 2008, and still counting).
-In 2011 Philbin finally announced his retirement from the show.
+According to the folks at Guinness Book of World Records, Philbin logged the most hours on television of anyone ever, about 17,000.

 Mutual of Omaha’s Wild Kingdom is a nature program that first aired on NBC in 1963.
 It was hosted by Marlin Perkins and his assistant Jim Fowler.
 In the 1970s, the show moved into syndication and came to an end in 1988.
 It was revived in 2002 on the cable channel Animal Planet.
 Yes, it is still sponsored by the insurance company.